oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 ## <a name="functioning">Module Functioning</a>

  The module operates in two non-exclusive modes:
- - [**Template policies**](#template-policies): At the compartment level (excluding the Root compartment), policies are driven off freeform tags applied to compartments.
+ - [**Template policies**](#template-policies): At the compartment level (excluding the Root compartment), policies are driven off metadata that must passed to the module.
 At the tenancy level (Root compartment), policies are driven off supplied roles assigned to groups that must be passed to the module.
  - [**Supplied policies**](#supplied-policies): a map of policies is supplied to the module.

  Regardless the mode, the module checks policy statements against CIS OCI Foundations Benchmark recommendations.
 For example, the module would not allow a statement like *allow group to manage all-resources in tenancy*.